-- 1. Graduands in Medicine of the University of Sydney shall be allocated as Junior Resident Medical Officers to teaching and non-teaching hospitals by a Committee set up by the New South Wales Department of Health, which includes representatives of the Universities of Sydney, New South Wales and Newcastle and their teaching hospitals and of non-teaching hospitals as determined by the Commission. - 2.
-Candidates for the Final Degree Examination in Medicine shall complete a form indicating their order of preference for Junior Resident Medical Officer positions at the various hospitals. - 3.
-A list of graduands in order of merit shall be prepared, based on the aggregate loaded marks used to determine the award of Honours at graduation [see
+Summary of Resolutions of the Faculty Graduands in Medicine of the University of Sydney shall be allocated as Junior Resident Medical Officers to teaching and non-teaching hospitals by a Committee set up by the New South Wales Department of Health, which includes representatives of the Universities of Sydney, New South Wales and Newcastle and their teaching hospitals and of non-teaching hospitals as determined by the Commission.

+Candidates for the Final Degree Examination in Medicine shall complete a form indicating their order of preference for Junior Resident Medical Officer positions at the various hospitals.